Skip to content

 13. Route Map Clauses

-The files are database and system independent so they can be shared easily between systems.
-Additionally, the import processing is designed to allow for any order import and creates temporary references until the related managed objects are imported from the appropriate file.
-Each row of the file represents an instance of the object, and the columns represent the different parameters associated with the object as shown below.
+The files are database- and system-independent, making them easy to share between systems.
+Additionally, the import process is designed to support importing in any order by creating temporary references until the related managed objects are imported from the appropriate files.
+Each row in the file represents an instance of an object, and the columns represent the various parameters associated with that object, as shown below.

 Complete vs. Incremental

-Types of CSV Imports are “Incremental” or “Complete”.
-“Incremental” allows the user to simply import only new items to be added to the system, while “Complete” assumes that the list being imported is the complete list and deletes and objects of that type if they are not included in the file.
-Incremental updates may include existing objects, and if the object and all its parameters match, the entry is ignored.
+There are two types of CSV imports: Incremental and Complete.
+The Incremental import allows users to add only new items to the system, without affecting existing ones.
+In contrast, the Complete import assumes the file contains the full list of objects of a given type and deletes any existing objects of that type that are not included in the file.
+Incremental updates may include existing objects; if an object and all its parameters match an existing entry, it is ignored.

-It is more common and safer in most cases, to use “Incremental” as it does not delete any objects from the system.
+Using Incremental import is more common and generally safer, as it does not delete any objects from the system.

-During the import process, the system performs basic validation of the content and then presents the user with the expected updates caused by the import.
-The changes can be reviewed in detail before committing to the changes.
+During the import process, the system performs basic validation of the content and then presents the user with a summary of the expected updates.
+These changes can be reviewed in detail before they are committed to the system.

-As it is generally good practice to save your current state before starting any bulk updates, it is recommended that you use the system Time Traveler function to create a complete provisioning snapshot prior to starting.
+Since it is generally good practice to save your current system state before performing any bulk updates, it is recommended to use the system’s Time Traveler feature to create a complete provisioning snapshot beforehand.

 Parameter Names and Field Valuesđź”—

-In some cases, the parameters and the values used in the Verity UI do not match the CSV file column headers or values in the entries respectively.
-Because of this, it is best practice to create one or two objects of the types you are planning to import and export the CSV files for those objects to get a starting example to update.
-The files can be renamed to any name as long as they maintain the CSV extension.
-Also, the CSV file formats are Verity Software release specific and should not be used directly between releases without analyzing the formats for the various releases.
+In some cases, the parameters and values used in the Verity UI may not match the column headers or values in the CSV file entries.
+Therefore, it is considered best practice to create one or two objects of the types you plan to import, then export the CSV files for those objects to use as a starting point for updates.
+The files can be renamed to any name, as long as they retain the CSV extension.
+Additionally, CSV file formats are specific to each Verity software release and should not be used directly between releases without first analyzing the format differences across versions.

 Optimal Use Cases and Practicesđź”—

 CSV file imports can be used to create new systems from scratch.
-In most cases, however, it is easier to use the UI to create any objects where instances are approximately 10 or less.
-The typical case where the CSV import can help efficiently is for creating/modifying the switch port provisioning or the switch port labeling, where ports per switch can be more than 64.
-In the case of switch provisioning, it is helpful to create examples of single port and LAG provisioning in the UI before exporting the files to update.
+However, in most cases, it is easier to use the UI to create objects with fewer than 10 instances.
+The typical scenario where CSV imports are most efficient is when creating or modifying switch port provisioning or switch port labeling, especially when there are more than 64 ports per switch.
+For switch provisioning, it is recommended to first create examples of single port and LAG provisioning in the UI before exporting the files for updates.

-Switch provisioning can be found in “Endpoint Bundles” CSV file and switch labels/port enable is in the “Switchpoint” CSV file.
+Switch provisioning can be found in the “Endpoint Bundles” CSV file, while switch labels and port enable settings are in the “Switchpoint” CSV file.

-Example CSV files can be provided by BE Networks upon request, or you can create your own by exporting.
+Example CSV files can be provided by BE Networks upon request, or you can create your own by exporting the files.